Equallizerr1/ffern-tech-test/public/userguide.md

 ## Issuing Refunds (Experimental Feature - No BackEnd support yet)

 - **Initiate Refund:**
-  Any user can now issue a refund directly from the order or return details modal.
+  Any user can now issue a refund directly from the order or return details popup window.
 - **How to Issue a Refund:**
   1. Open the details for the relevant order or return.
   2. Click the **Initiate Refund** button.